slim/php-view

 Sub-templates

 Inside your templates you may use $this to refer to the PhpRenderer object to render sub-templates.
-If using a layout the fetch() method can be used instead of render() to avoid appling the layout to the sub-template.
+If using a layout the fetch() method can be used instead of render() to avoid applying the layout to the sub-template.

-<?=$this->fetch('./path/to/partial.phtml', ["name" => "John"])?>
+<?=$this->fetch('./path/to/partial.phtml', ['name' => 'John'])?>

 Rendering in Layouts